-- Call BCBSAZ Customer Service at the number on the back of your ID card, or - Ask your regular doctor to send us a request for precertification for you to see an out-of-network provider.
-Keep in mind that we will not issue a precertification if we find an available in-network provider who can treat you.
-You'll find more details about precertification in the Precertification section.
+- Call BCBSAZ Customer Service at the number on the back of your ID card, or - Ask your regular doctor to send us a request for prior authorization for you to see an out-ofnetwork provider.
+Keep in mind that we will not issue a prior authorization if we find an available in-network provider who can treat you.
+You'll find more details about prior authorization in the Prior Authorization section.